 Intestinal disorders, such as a cow's milk protein allergy Lactose Intolerance or celiac disease Celiac Disease Celiac disease is a hereditary intolerance to gluten (a protein found in wheat, barley, and rye) that causes characteristic changes in the lining of the small intestine, resulting in malabsorption... read more

-Toxins, such as lead Lead Poisoning Some causes of lead poisoning are ingesting lead paint and eating or drinking from certain imported, improperly lead-glazed ceramics.
-Very high levels of lead in the blood may cause personality... read more or those that cause infant botulism Infant Botulism Infant botulism is a potentially life-threatening infection that causes muscle weakness.
+Toxins, such as lead Lead Poisoning Lead poisoning affects many parts of the body, including the brain, nerves, kidneys, liver, and blood.
+Children are particularly susceptible because their nervous system is still developing... read more or those that cause infant botulism Infant Botulism Infant botulism is a potentially life-threatening infection that causes muscle weakness.
 It develops in infants who eat food containing spores of Clostridium botulinum bacteria.
 (See... read more

 Children with serious abdominal disorders (such as appendicitis Appendicitis Appendicitis is inflammation and infection of the appendix.
 Often a blockage inside the appendix causes the appendix to become inflamed and infected.
 Abdominal pain, nausea, and fever are common... read more or a blockage in the intestine Intestinal Obstruction An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of food, fluid, digestive secretions, and gas through the intestines.
 The most common causes... read more ) often do not have BMs.
 However, these children typically have other, more prominent symptoms, such as abdominal pain, swelling, and/or vomiting.
 These symptoms typically lead parents to seek medical care before the number of BMs decreases.

 Doctors first try to determine whether constipation results from dietary or behavioral issues (functional) or from a disorder, toxin, or drug (organic).